- Do you end up preparing three meals every night, and tire of being a short-order cook?

 Yes, I know that sounds radical for many of you who believe your children won’t eat the good stuff you prepare for everyone, but it’s just not true.

-It is true that they will continue to demand that you be their personal on-demand chef…as long as you are willing to do it.
+They will indeed continue to demand that you be their on-demand chef…as long as you are willing to do it.

 “You have a choice.
 Eat what’s here…and you will feel good.
 Or…don’t eat, complain, pick at your food and you will feel hungry.
 You choose.”
 Now…just leave them to decide.